Britain's FTSE snaps losing streak, extends recovery after China cuts rates

 "It does however highlight that the economy in China continues to see downward pressures, but there are measures in place that will stem the flow."

-Shares in mining companies rebounded from China-related falls, having been under the cosh from commodity price weakness.
-The FTSE 350 mining sector was up 2.9 percent from its lowest levels since 2009.
+Shares in mining companies rebounded from China-related falls, having been under the cosh from commodity price weakness, with the FTSE 350 mining sector up 5.7 percent from its lowest levels since 2009.
 Base metals rose modestly.

-Glencore rallied as much as 8 percent from all-time lows hit on Monday, though last traded 3.4 percent higher.
-Antofagasta was up 6.1 percent, saying it was targeting savings of about $160 million this year.
+Glencore rallied 8 percent from all-time lows hit on Monday, while Antofagasta was up 7 percent, saying it was targeting savings of about $160 million this year.

-BHP Billiton also rose about 3.9 percent despite reporting a 52-percent slump in annual profit to a decade low, as the world's biggest miner said it would cut spending more deeply to shore up dividends.
+BHP Billiton also jumped about 6.8 percent despite reporting a 52-percent slump in annual profit to a decade low, as the world's biggest miner said it would cut spending more deeply to shore up dividends.

 "Whilst the numbers were fairly ugly reading, I think the thing that the market was most concerned about was that the dividend should be maintained, which it was," Hargreaves Lansdown head of equities, Richard Hunter, said.

-RSA rose 4.6 percent after receiving a 550 pence all-cash takeover proposal from Zurich Insurance, paving the way for one of Europe's largest insurance deals.
-(Editing by Jon Boyle)
+RSA rose 4.4 percent after receiving a 550 pence all-cash takeover proposal from Zurich Insurance, paving the way for one of Europe's largest insurance deals.
+(Editing by Louise Ireland)

 COPENHAGEN, May 5 A Danish brewery is drawing on 50,000 litres of urine collected from the largest music festival in Northern Europe in producing a novelty beer aimed at the more adventurous drinker.